 Inspired and driven by the ways in which movement, emotion and story intersect and collide in both revealing and unexpected ways, Mita Ghosal’s choreography utilizes tools from Contemporary Dance, Yoga, Theatre, Imagery and her Ancestors to guide her in artistic craft.

-Her choreography and performance work explores issues in a wide array of subjects including Indian-American Female Identity, grief and loss and our current health care crisis.
+Her choreography and performance work explores issues in a wide array of subjects including her South Asian Ancestry, Grief, our current Healthcare Crisis and Lost Histories.

 Her work has been presented by many professional venues in New York City including The Asian American Writer’s Workshop, Mulberry Street Theatre, New York Film Institute, the Joseph Papp Public Theatre and the New York International Fringe Festival.
 In Los Angeles her work has been presented through REDCAT at the Walt Disney Concert Hall, Highways Performance Space, Crazy Space, the Fowler Museum of Cultural History, Barnsdall Arts Park, Studio A Dance and the David Henry Hwang Theatre.

 Since moving back to her hometown of Pittsburgh, she has presented her original style of choreography at the Wood Street Galleries, the NewMoves Contemporary Dance Festival the Pittsburgh Fringe Festival, City of Asylum and KST's Freshworks Artist Residency Program.

 Her collaborative dance/storytelling/photography film with Photo Artist Sue Abramson Of Lungs and Leaves won for Best Director in the 2021 Pittsburgh Virtual Fringe Festival.
 Her digital work Selected Fabrics won for Best Local Show and Best Movement Artist in the 2022 Pittsburgh Virtual Fringe Festival.